TAL Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies TAL Education Group Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, Feb.
-8, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against TAL Education Group ("TAL Education" or the "Company") (NYSE: TAL) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired TAL Education American Depository Shares ("ADSs") between April 26, 2018, and July 22, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/tal.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against TAL Education Group (“TAL Education” or the “Company”) (NYSE: TAL) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired TAL Education American Depository Shares (“ADSs”) between April 26, 2018, and July 22, 2021, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Ftal.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.